Bee-line or Meander

 State rivalries don’t come much stronger than NSW & QLD, but that never stops thousands of NSW adventurers from surging north over the border to experience a road trip of a lifetime.

 Departing the beautiful harbour city, Roadies will journey North West towards the centre of NSW and the picturesque town of Nyngan on the Bogan River.
 Day 2 Roadies venture north towards the historic outback town of Bourke where you will cross paths with fellow Roadies from Victoria.
-Roadies will then travel directly north, crossing the border en route to the outback town of Thargomindah on the Bulloo River.
-Your convey will then continue northwest towards the heart of the channel country, travelling through Quilpie where you will converge with Roadies from QLD en route to the character outback town of Windorah.
-If arriving in Windorah on 30th August you can enjoy the evening at the famous annual “International Yabby Races” at the Windorah Hotel.
+Roadies will then travel directly north, crossing the border en route to the outback town of Cunnamulla on the Warrego River.
+Your convey will then continue northwest towards the heart of the channel arriving at Quilpie which is renowned for its “Kangarangada Do” festival.
+This event just so happens to be on the week leading into Birdville Races on Tuesday evening 2nd Sept and is a fun filled family night out with music, bar, stalls, canteen and great activities for kids and adults alike such as bath regatta.
+Your convoy will then continue north west towards the heart of the channel country to the character outback town of Windorah where you will enjoy a great evening at the famous annual “International Yabby Races” at the Windorah Hotel.
 The next day you will make the final part of the trek to Birdsville to experience the magic of the races and the many attractions the town and surrounds have to offer.

 City / Town